jhadida/melan_extension/README.md

 Congratulations, you have now coded and tested your very own Melan extension!
 Take a moment to celebrate your awesomeness :100: :tada:

-Before you share your hard work with the world, make sure your house is clean :house_with_garden:.
+Before you share your hard work with the world, tidy up your house!
 And by your house, I mean your repo, of course:

 - Make sure `README.md` is up-to-date (in particular, update the release notes).
 - Make sure `CHANGELOG.md` is up-to-date.